-If you live near UF or have some time to kill between classes, going to a peaceful parks to blow off some steam and relax is a great idea.
+If you live near UF or have some time to kill between classes, going to a peaceful park to blow off some steam and relax is a great idea.
 Next time you want a good place to study or just hang out, take a walk through one of these parks near UF.

 Hidden behind Beaty Towers is UF’s hidden gem, Jennings Creek.
 This lush, secluded nature park is very picturesque and allows you to be one with one nature.
 Upstream areas like the Broward, Mallory, Reid, Jennings, and Beaty residence halls drain into Jennings Creek.
 The entire area stretches across Health Center Park and flows into Lake Alice.
 Be careful when traversing the park’s terrain since it is pretty uneven -- getting to the base of the creek is an entire excursion within itself.
-However, if you’re in the mood for scenic stroll in solitude, Jennings Creek is the spot for you.
+However, if you’re in the mood for a scenic stroll in solitude, Jennings Creek is the spot for you.
 If you like the calmness of the creek, make sure to visit the other bodies of water in Gainesville.

 Loblolly Woods Nature Park